NewsInSA

 From Uber to Google, tech platforms are hardcoding apartheid geography into the 21st century.

-• 80% of Cape Town's EV charging stations cluster in former white areas
+• 80% of Cape Town’s EV charging stations are located in formerly white-dominated suburbs

-• Food delivery apps show 3x more restaurants in Strand than Nomzamo
+• Food delivery apps show 3x more restaurants in Strand compared to nearby Nomzamo

 Related Articles